TrustEsosa12/alx-low_level_programming/0x08-recursion/README.md

-a function that prints a string in reverse
+returns the length of a string